 If you’re able to skate on the frozen lakes of the Canadian Rockies, one thing is sure – it’s cold, freezing, actually.
 You’ll want to dress warmly.
 A parka or down jacket, hats, and gloves at a minimum.
 I’ll also wear fleece leggings and snow pants, especially for the really chilly days.

 For safety, many people wear a helmet, especially kids.
 Just like skiing, you could easily catch an edge on a crack which could result in you hitting your head.
 In addition, if you are unsure of the ice wearing a life jacket is never a bad idea.
+We have an ice screw on us so we can test the ice ourselves.

 Bring a Shovel

 If you have your heart set on ice skating, but the lakes have been covered in snow consider bringing a shovel and shoveling your own ice rink.
-Of course you won’t get to skate on a marble-like ball, and the ice will be rougher, but you are still skating in a beautiful area nonetheless!
+Of course, you won’t get to skate on a marble-like ball, and the ice will be rougher, but you are still skating in a beautiful area nonetheless!
 Always make sure to inspect the area you are shoveling.

 Hopefully, this helped you determine where to go ice skating in Banff.
 Please note this post is for information purposes only, and we are not responsible for actions taken on the ice.